avreal/avillarreal.io/content/posts/awsfortigatevpn.md

 ![instancenetwork](/1resources/images/awsvpn/instancenetwork.PNG)

 Now that this is done, we have a t2.small FortiGate EC2 instance spinning up.
 As you know, our EC2 instance will have a public IP that will allow us to reach it over the internet.
-Since I have all of my elastic IPs available, I will allocate and then associate an elastic IP with my instance so the IP doesn't change and bring my VPN down.
+Since I have all of my elastic IPs available, I will allocate and then associate an elastic IP with my instance so the IP doesn't change and bring my VPN down (click [__here__](/1resources/images/awsvpn/elasticip.png) for full size).

 ![elasticip](/1resources/images/awsvpn/elasticip.PNG)